xonas1101/WildOasis-EdProject/README.md

 # WildOasis-EdProject
-An app for an imaginarry hotel for both letting the customers book and the gotel employees manage bookings.
+An app for an imaginary hotel for both letting the customers book and the hotel employees manage bookings.
 Taken from Jonas Schmedtmann's Ultimate React Course on udemy.